Paudie O'Connor: Bradford City

 On 8 January 2019, O'Connor signed for Bradford City on loan until the end of the 2018–19 season after cutting his loan deal with Blackpool short.
-At Bradford O'Connor has had limited game time due to Rule 54.4.1 of the EFL Rules and Regulations which states that, "A maximum of 5 players registered on a temporary loan transfer can be named in the players listed on a team sheet for any individual match played under the auspices of The League."
+At Bradford O'Connor had limited game time due to Rule 54.4.1 of the EFL Rules and Regulations which states that, "A maximum of 5 players registered on a temporary loan transfer can be named in the players listed on a team sheet for any individual match played under the auspices of The League."

 However, after the appointment of Gary Bowyer as manager, O'Connor impressed in his short spell at Bradford playing nine games, becoming the captain for the remainder of the season under the new manager.

 In June 2019 O'Connor returned to Bradford City on a three-year permanent contract.
 He scored his first goal for Bradford when he scored in an EFL Trophy tie against Bolton Wanderers on 3 September 2019.

 In May 2021 he won four awards at the Bradford City end-of-season awards, including Player of the Year.
 In May 2022 he was again voted Player of the Year, as well as Player's Player of the Year.
 He was one of seven players offered a new contract by Bradford City at the end of the 2021–22 season.

 Lincoln City

 On 13 June 2022, it was announced he would join Lincoln City on a long-term contract following the expiration of his Bradford City contract.
-He made his Lincoln debut on the opening day of the season against Exeter City..
+He made his Lincoln debut on the opening day of the season against Exeter City.
 His first goal came against Bristol City in the EFL Cup third round on 8 November 2022.
+He was awarded City's Player of the Season for an impressive debut season.

+On 3 August 2023, he was appointed the new captain of Lincoln City.

+On 10 August 2024, O'Connor scored two headed goals to give Lincoln a 3–2 away win in their season opener at Burton Albion.
+Following the end of the 2024–25 season O'Connor was offered a new contract from Lincoln City, despite interest from Derby County and Stoke City.

+Reading

+On 17 June 2025, Reading announced the signing of O'Connor to a four-year contract, from 1 July 2025 once his Lincoln City contract has expired.
+He suffered an injury pre-season, so didn't make his debut until 11 October, starting against Exeter City.